 SDGs established by the UN within the municipal context.
 This approach recognises the importance of local authorities in promoting sustainable development, as they often have the closest proximity to the specific needs and challenges of their communities.
 A municipal platform in this area also serves as a mechanism for coordination and collaboration between the different sectors of local government, civil society organisations, the private sector, and citizens.
-It aims to align municipal strategies and actions with the principles and goals of the SDGs, addressing issues ranging from poverty eradication and health promotion to environmental protection and stimulating innovation.
+It aims to align municipal strategies and actions with the principles and goals of the SDGs, addressing issues ranging from poverty eradication and stimulating innovation.